Healthcare Modernisation in Northern Cyprus: A System in Transformation

 The Bigger Picture: Where Northern Cyprus Is Heading

-New hospitals increase capacity
+New hospitals that increase capacity

-Regional upgrades improve equity of access
+Regional upgrades that improve equity of access

-Digital systems modernise administration
+Digital systems that modernise administration

-Robotics and AI elevate clinical standards
+Robotics and AI that elevate clinical standards

 Although not every initiative is yet complete, the direction is clear: a shift toward a modern, technology-enabled healthcare system capable of serving both residents and international patients.